ijeong1/UtilitySenseKit/README.md

 # UtilitySenseKit

-A React Native mobile app built with Expo, providing utility tools such as Weather, WiFi, Bluetooth, and Barcode scanning in a single interface.
+A React Native mobile app built with Expo, offering a suite of utility tools including Weather, WiFi, Bluetooth, and Barcode scanning in a unified interface.

 ## Features

-- **Weather**: View current weather and forecast for your location.
+- **Weather**: Displays current weather and forecast for your location, powered by the [OpenWeatherMap API](https://openweathermap.org/api).
-- **WiFi**: Scan and display nearby WiFi networks.
+- **WiFi**: Scans and lists nearby WiFi networks, and allows connecting to them (powered by [`react-native-wifi-reborn`](https://github.com/JuanSeBestia/react-native-wifi-reborn)).
-- **Bluetooth**: Scan for nearby Bluetooth devices, connect, and view their services and characteristics (using `react-native-ble-plx`).
+- **Bluetooth**: Scans for nearby Bluetooth devices, allows connection, and displays their services and characteristics (powered by `react-native-ble-plx`).
-- **Barcode Scanner**: Scan barcodes and maintain a history of the last 5 scans (using `react-native-camera-kit`).
+- **Barcode Scanner**: Scans barcodes and keeps a history of the last 5 scans (using `react-native-camera-kit`).

 ## Getting Started